w3f/Grants-Program/applications/fair_squares.md

 ```

-The techstack that will be created:
+The **techstack** that is currently focused on:
-- Substrate node template, frame pallets and customized pallets based on FS logic
+- Substrate node, substrate pallets and customized pallets based on FS logic
 - Front-end template connected through WS,  Polkadot.js for testing specific features through the extensics.

-//TODO
- deliver per milestones drawings of the flows.

 We are not aiming for an immediate parachain or live application.
-We are aiming for a live testnet, where a lot more testing, experimenting and interaction is required.
-After completion of all milestones we will  with other parachains are required to happen after the completed milestones.
+We are building this system so we can publish it as a live project and will ask the companies such a municiaplities, housing coops, housing coperations to use it and give us feedback and get in further dialogue.
+We want to go first for a live testnet where further testing, experimenting, coordindation can take place on.
+This will give us the time to focus and iterate again after completion of all milestones.

 ### Ecosystem Fit